Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Abstract

 \section{Abstract}

-Code-switching (CS) speech translation (ST) refers to translating speech that alternates between two or more languages into a target language text, which poses significant challenges due to the complexity of semantic modeling and the scarcity of CS data.
-Previous studies tend to rely on the model itself to implicitly learn semantic modeling during training, and resort to inefficient and costly manual annotations for these two challenges.
-To mitigate these limitations, we propose enhancing Large Language Models (LLMs) with a Mixture of Experts (MoE) speech projector, where each expert specializes in the semantic subspace of a specific language, enabling fine-grained modeling of speech features.
-Additionally, we introduce a multi-stage training paradigm that utilizes readily available monolingual automatic speech recognition (ASR) and monolingual ST data, facilitating speech-text alignment and improving translation capabilities.
-During training, we leverage a combination of language-specific loss and intra-group load balancing loss to guide the MoE speech projector in efficiently allocating tokens to the appropriate experts, across expert groups and within each group, respectively.
-To bridge the data gap across different training stages and improve adaptation to the CS scenario, we further employ a transition loss, enabling smooth transitions of data between stages, to effectively address the scarcity of high-quality CS speech translation data.
-Extensive experiments on widely used datasets demonstrate the effectiveness and generality of our approach.
+Code-switching (CS) speech translation (ST) aims to translate speech that alternates between multiple languages into a target language text, posing significant challenges due to the complexity of semantic modeling and the scarcity of CS data.
+Previous studies mainly rely on the models themselves to implicitly learn semantic representations and resort to costly manual annotations.
+To mitigate these limitations, we propose enhancing Large Language Models (LLMs) with a Mixture-of-Experts (MoE) speech projector composed of language expert groups, where each group specializes in the semantic space of a specific language for fine-grained speech feature modeling.
+A language-specific loss and an intra-group load balancing loss are jointly introduced to guide efficient token routing across and within expert groups.
+Furthermore, we introduce a multi-stage training paradigm that utilizes readily available automatic speech recognition (ASR) and monolingual ST data, facilitating speech-text alignment and improving translation performance.
+To bridge the data gap for smooth domain transfer, a transition loss is employed to improve adaptation to CS scenarios.
+Extensive experiments on widely used datasets demonstrate the effectiveness and generality of our approach, achieving average improvements of $0.86$ BLEU and $0.93$ COMET over SeamlessM4T, with maximum improvements of $1.49$ BLEU and $1.41$ COMET across different test sets.\footnote{Our code is available at \url{https://github.com/XMUDeepLIT/CSST-SSA}.}